elshor/natura-core/docs/source code annotation.md

 * isa
 * title
 * inlineExpanded
-* change - action when entity changes - `@change event-name path-to-object,...?`
+* change - action when entity changes - `@change event-name path-to-object,...?`. path-to-object can be a comma delimited list of paths.
-* delete - action when entity is deleted - `@delete event-name path-to-object,...?`
+* delete - action when entity is deleted - `@delete event-name path-to-object,...?`. path-to-object can be a comma delimited list of paths.
-* create - action when new entity is created - `@create event-name path-to-object,...?`
+* create - action when new entity is created - `@create event-name path-to-object,...?`. path-to-object can be a comma delimited list of paths.
 * hat - show icon on top of inline-value display.
-The format is `icon topic | description`
+The format is `icon topic  path-to-objects?| description`. path-to-object can be a comma delimited list of paths
 * action - show an action button at the end of inline-value display.
 When user clicks on the action then a message is sent.
-The format is `icon topic | description`
+The format is `icon topic path-to-object?| description`. path-to-object can be a comma delimited list of paths.
 *

 ## property and param modifiers